Reflection on Matthew 19:16-22 ~

 Additional Thoughts

-Thank you for meditating on this daily Gospel reading and considering this Matthew 19:16-22 Reflection – Giving up Much.
+Thank you for meditating on this Gospel and reading this Lectio Divina on Matthew 19:16-22 Reflection – Giving up Much.

-Would you like to contribute related thoughts to these Lectio reflections of the Gospel readings or other contemplative material to this Web-based ministry?
+Would you like to contribute related thoughts to these Lectio reflections on the Gospel readings?
+Since Lectio is not the only contemplative prayer style, others might appreciate these types of expressions in this ministry.
 Do you see God’s grandeur everywhere and unconditionally enjoy sharing the love of Christ that you have inside?
 Are you willing to be anonymous in what you would share?
 If so, email me.

 Prayer for young families: